Resources for Speaking Engagements

 - Deborah Ball’s work on teacher education has the ambitious agenda of building a system to ensure that every child in every classroom throughout the U.S. will have a teacher with the skills and knowledge needed for responsible practice from day one.
 This involves assessments of performance tied to skill and effectiveness in helping students learn complex academic outcomes, and the professional curriculum and clinical experience needed to achieve that level of performance.

 - Deborah Ball’s research has been recognized with many awards and honors.
-She has served on several national and international commissions and panels focused on the improvement of education.
+She has served on several national and international commissions, panels, and boards focused on the improvement of education.
 Most recently, she was appointed by President Barack Obama to the National Science Board.
-Deborah is a fellow of the American Academy of Arts and Sciences, the American Mathematics Society, and the American Educational Research Association, and an elected member of the National Academy of Education.
+She has been elected to the American Academy of Arts and Sciences and the National Academy of Education, and is a fellow of the American Mathematics Society and the American Educational Research Association.